-The IAFF Grants Department is available to assist IAFF affiliates and their fire departments through the application process.
-For more information, contact the IAFF Grants Department via email - firegrants@iaff.org.
-To request a review of an application prior to submission, or any application that was turned down in a prior application cycle, affiliates can send their completed application, including both the data entry and narrative portions, to the IAFF Grants Department.
+The IAFF Grants Administration Department is available to assist affiliates and their fire departments through the application process.
+For more information or to request a review of an application prior to submission, affiliates can send their narratives to firegrants@iaff.org.